railsuser2014/openobject-doc-book-en/5/5_14_Stock/index.rst

 Inventory locations are counterparts of the stock operations that represent your company's profit and loss in terms of your stocks.

-The figure :ref:`fig-stloctree` shows the initial configuration of the locations when the software is installed (:menuselection:`Warehouse --> Warehouse Management --> Locations`).
+The figure shows the initial configuration of the locations(:menuselection:`Warehouse --> Configuration --> Locations`).

 .. _fig-stloctree: